Pricing Information and Discounts

 Steve Lacoff – General Manager Communications, Avalara (Moderator)

-This session addresses the 35,000 foot and ground view of FCC initiatives; current progress of those initiatives as of May 2, 2024; and provides forward-looking predictions of what will happen depending on who captures the Presidency including what FCC programs will survive from one Presidency to a new Administration, or if the current Administration has another 4 years to accomplish their agenda.
+This session addresses the 35,000 foot and ground view of FCC initiatives; current progress of those initiatives as of May 2025; and provides forward-looking predictions of what will happen under a Trump Presidency -- including what FCC programs will likely survive with the new Administration, and which ones won't.
 There will also be a historical view of how current initiatives are results of longstanding FCC public policy.
 FCC Universal Service will be just one of the items discussed as there are many FCC initiatives that impact the industry and its customers.

 Phil Macres Esq. – Principle, Klein Law Group